deis/deis/docs/managing_deis/configure-dns.rst

 Apps can then be accessed by browsers at ``appname.myapps.com``, and the controller will be available to the Deis client at ``deis.myapps.com``.

-`EC2 recommends`_ against creating "A" record entries; instead, create a wildcard "CNAME" record entry for the load balancer's DNS name, or use Amazon `Route 53`_.
+`AWS recommends`_ against creating "A" record entries; instead, create a wildcard "CNAME" record entry for the load balancer's DNS name, or use Amazon `Route 53`_.

 These records are necessary for all deployments of Deis other than Vagrant clusters.